Credit Union Loans

 - Membership criteria: To become a member, you'll have to qualify by meeting certain criteria.
-That usually means you share some characteristics with other members (such as where you live, or the industry that you or your family members work in).
+That usually means you share some characteristics with other members, such as where you live or the industry in which you or your family members work.

 - Easy ways in: No matter who you are, there's a good chance that you can join a credit union, and you may be surprised at how easy it is to qualify.
-For example, when buying a car, you might find that the dealership is able to make you a member — without you ever having to visit one of the branches.
-By buying from that dealer, you meet (one of ) the credit union’s eligibility requirements.
+For example, when buying a car, you might find that the dealership is able to make you a member—without your ever having to visit one of the branches.
+By buying from that dealer, you meet one of the credit union’s eligibility requirements.

 Applying for a Loan